uccser/cs-field-guide/csfieldguide/static/interactives/mips-simulator/README.md

 **Author:** Alasdair Smith

 This interactive allows users to simulate assembled MIPS code and see the output.
-Adding `?offer-examples` to the URL reveals buttons that can be pressed that load assembled example code.
+Adding `?offer-examples` to the URL reveals buttons that load assembled example code.

 ## MIPS Simulator License